VUEngine/VUEngine-Studio-Documentation/user-guide/building.md

 ### Side Bar Tab

-The Build Side Bar Tab (**B**) allows you to toggle the visibility of the Build Panel by clicking on it.
+The Build Side Bar Tab <i class="codicon codicon-tools"></i> (**B**) allows you to toggle the visibility of the Build Panel by clicking on it.
 It can also shows the current build status:

-- Cog for running build
+- <i class="fa fa-fw fa-cog" /> Cog for running build
-- Checkmark for a successful build
+- <i class="fa fa-fw fa-check" /> Checkmark for a successful build
-- Cross for a failed build
+- <i class="far fa-fw fa-times-circle" /> Cross for a failed build

 ### Context Buttons